ConnorLuks/WeatherAppChallenge6/README.md

 * Humidity

 # Installation
-not installatiion required, works directly on the website link.
+No installatiion required, works directly on the website link.

 # How to use:
 In the box that says "Enter City Name" enter the name of a city, you can select just about any city in the world.